 When you first think about oatmeal, we frequently imagine old-fashioned rolled oats, or maybe even quick oats.
 However, there are different types of oats that serve a variety of purposes.

 Oatmeal is the first dish that comes to mind when oats are mentioned.
 But, porridge is not the only way to prepare oats.

 Oats can be used in risotto as a substitute for rice, and even to coat fish or chicken for frying.
-Because oats are naturally gluten free, they are also used in smoothies, bread, cookies, granola and muffins, just to name a few.
+Because oats are naturally gluten free, they are also used in smoothies, pancakes and baked goods like bread, cookies, granola and muffins, just to name a few.

 Steel cut, rolled oats and quick oats are the primary ingredient used in oatmeal.
 However, they are not the only oats products to be offered.